 Photos: Thomas Schaefer and Taryn Wills

-There are two brand new eco-villas opening in The Barossa, and they’ve got us seriously swooning.
+In 2019, two brand new eco-villas opened in The Barossa, and they’ve got us seriously swooning.

 With their eco-friendly design, beautiful furnishings, French linen sheets, and a deep soak tub, it’s the sort of place that already has us checking our diaries for our next free weekend.

-Sitting right in the heart of the Barossa’s iconic Seppeltsfield Road precinct The Villas – Barossa have just opened for bookings.
+Sitting right in the heart of the Barossa’s iconic Seppeltsfield Road precinct The Villas – Barossa are open for bookings.

 There are only two villas spread out across the one hectare property, with just the natural landscape and 150-year-old-sugar gums for neighbours, so you’re in for a secluded escape.

 Each villa sleeps two people (leave the kids at home) and includes a full kitchen stocked with local produce for breakfast.